nigelr/selections/README.md

 #### Form Helper

-if we had a controller for Ticket model with fields of
+if we had a controller for Ticket model with fields of:

-- name
+* name
-- priority_id
+* priority_id

-within the _form.html.erb just use the selections helper method
+within the _form.html.erb just use the selections helper method:

 ```ruby
 <%= form_for(@ticket) do |f| %>